omjay123/ASR_Application/DESCRIPTION.md

 ### GPU Optimization in Docker
 - ONNX model built for GPU, but GPU acceleration in Docker (`onnxruntime-gpu`) not fully tested due to hardware constraints.

+### Optimizationn of the ASR Model
+- Facing issues when connect the onnx inference for optimization.
+The code is attached.

 ### Language Limitation
 - Only supports Hindi ASR (trained model).
 - No multilingual or language detection functionality.